Artistic Imagination and Social Imaginaries–Polysemous Readings of Historical Travelling Accounts

 - Ibn Khaldun’s travels in Africa, found in The Muqaddimah (1377);

-In addition to the historical texts, artistic practices and creating a dialog with the arts are essential to our work.
+In addition to the historical texts, artistic practices and creating a dialogue with the arts are essential to our work.
+Following the path pioneered by Walter Mignolo and Rolando Vazquez, on speaking about the need for a decolonial AestheSis (2013), this Special Issue invited contributions that centre the sensory over the visual and permeability over siloed systems of knowledge.
 Kathryn Dickason’s (2023) recent work shows that the artwork accompanying some of these travel accounts, and the depictions of artistic practices within them, entangle stories of dance with extreme forms of otherization, evoking subhumanity.
-Many authors argue that dance has the capacity to revolt against colonial authorities, opening important inquiries into how different arts and otherization practices are entangled.
+So, a simple turn from text to art is not enough if we want to open new vistas.
+Instead, many authors argue that dance or other performative practices carry the capacity to revolt against colonial authorities, opening important inquiries into how different arts and otherization practices are entangled (Alzaldúa, 1987; Wilson, Rivera, 2021).

-We also build on the work of the medievalists Sheeta Chaganti (2011) and Carol Symes (2023), who urge scholars to consider the gap between what is visible on manuscript pages and what might have been visible or audible in the past.
-They ask, “What is the relationship between what was written down and what was really going on?”
-(Symes 2011:33).
-Pioneering authors like Barbara A. Holmes (2017) and Saidiya Hartman (2008; 2022) suggest that researchers must look beyond written records to ethically give voice to oppressed people.
+We also build on the work of the medievalists Sheeta Chaganti (2023) and Carol Symes (2011), who urge scholars to consider the gap between what is visible on manuscript pages and what might have been visible or audible in the past.
+They ask, ‘What is the relationship between what was written down and what was really going on?’
+(Symes, 2011;33).
+Pioneering authors like Barbara A. Holmes (2017) and Saidiya Hartman (2008; 2022) suggest that researchers must look beyond written records to ethically give a voice to oppressed people.

-Our last and third point of view is raised by the scholars and practitioners in our community who have indigenous or traditional and situated knowledge perspectives to bring to the investigations.
-In contemporary research, decolonial methodologies offer alternative means of knowledge circulation, especially for researchers who are interested in alternative forms of inquiry.
+Our last and third point of view is raised by the scholars and practitioners in our community that have indigenous or traditional and situated knowledge perspectives to bring to the investigations.
+In contemporary research, decolonial methodologies offer alternative means of knowledge circulation, especially for researchers interested in alternative forms of inquiry.
 Popular frameworks include the following:

 - Patricia Hill Collins: Situated Knowledge;